SS Fingal (1923): Brief history

 At about 1:35pm off Nambucca Heads, New South Wales on 5 May 1943, two torpedoes fired from the Japanese submarine I-180 struck the side of her hull.
 Fingal sank within a minute and Patterson dropped depth charges and immediately left the area.

 Survivors from the sinking ship clung to debris.
 A RAAF Avro Anson DG696 from No. 71 Squadron, crewed by Sergeant Geoffery Gillmore (pilot), Flying Officer Max Sharrad (Navigator) and Sergeant J "Poppa" Hall (WAG), operating out of Coffs Harbour was escorting her at the time, flying about 10 mi ahead of the ship.
-DG696 saw that she had been hit by a torpedo, returned to the area, found the survivors and advised Patterson.
-The survivors were picked up after spending four hours in the sea; 19 of the crew survived.
+DG696 saw two torpedoes converging on the ship and flew along the tracks but saw no sign of the submarine and made no attack.
+Another aircraft, DG 825, was despatched from Coffs Harbour on a Rescue and Search mission.
+Crew included P/O McKernan and F/L AB (Barrie) Blackstone (navigator).
+They located the survivors and advised Patterson which returned to pick up the survivors, who had spent four hours in the sea.
+19 of the crew survived.
 Patterson dropped off the survivors at Newcastle at 9:00am on 6 May 1943.

 Twelve men were killed in the sinking, including the captain, chief officer and all the engineers.